davgordo/event-match/README.md

 ### Deploy Cluster

-Start an OpenShift cluster:
+Start an OpenShift cluster with the appropriate resources:

-`minishift start`
+`minishift start --cpus=2 --memory=6GB`

 Login to the CLI: